 Punkit was developed in partnership with and commissioned by Bedford Creative Arts.
 Bedford Creative Arts is supported by Arts Council England.

-This film was made during Punkit’s premiere in July 2015 and gives a flavour of what it’s like to take part in the project.
-With thanks to our wonderful Birmingham project partners Town Hall Symphony Hall Birmingham and the fabulous musicians from Holy Trinity Catholic School.
+This film was made during Punkit’s premiere in July 2015.
+With thanks to Birmingham project partners Town Hall Symphony Hall Birmingham and the fabulous musicians from Holy Trinity Catholic School.
 The film was made by Laito Ltd, www.laito.co.uk.

 … a couple of weeks after the Punkit performance… they have increased confidence in the classroom and their assessed work is of a high quality.
 Students who hadn’t previously had instrumental lessons have taken them up since September… the biggest uptake has come from the group of students who had emotional, social and behavioural problems.
 I now have a group of SEN boys who regularly attend piano, guitar and drumming clubs, and two of them have taken up playing the dhol and are preparing for their first performance. ~ Punkit